Chew/TARDIS-Docs/docs/scanner.md

 ---
 layout: default
-title: Environment scanner
+title: Environment Scanner
 ---

-# Environment scanner
+# Environment Scanner

 You can add a button or lever to the TARDIS that lets you scan the environment around the TARDIS Police Box.
 This function is also available in the TARDIS Control Menu.